-7.0 Governance Improvement Plan for 2025/2026
+6.0 Governance Improvement Plan for 2024/2025

-Although no significant issues have been identified as a result of this year's evaluation, we are committed to continually strengthening and improving our governance arrangements and, during 2025/2026, will particularly focus on the following key activities some of which may extend into 2026/2027.
+Although no significance issues have been identified as a result of this year's evaluation, we are committed to continually strengthening and improving our governance arrangements and, during 2024/2025, will particularly focus on the following key activities some of which may extend into 2025/2026.

 Area Action to be taken "Diversity of Thinking" The TfN Board has highlighted the importance of having diversity of thinking, not just at the heart of the board meeting but as a core part of the way TfN goes about its work.
 At the Board meeting held on 20 March 2024 the measures currently in place to promote diversity of thinking were reviewed (including the use of Equality Impact Assessments as part of the Board report template).
-Several opportunities were identified to enhance diversity of thought, and these are set out in an updated approach to Communications and Engagement presented to the Board in March 2025.
-Information Governance Building on work over the last year to update and refine our information policies, we have established an Information Governance Framework to bring all relevant policies, processes, and systems together.
-This has identified areas for further strengthening and clarification of accountabilities and responsibilities, for which we have an agreed action plan in place to address.
-Constitutional Review A review has been undertaken which: allows the consequence of the reduction in Constituent Authorities as a result of devolution agreements on the formation of the TfN Board, Rail North Committee and General Purposes Committee to be considered amends the Contract Procurement Rules to comply with the new Procurement Act 2023 Introduces the right for the appointment of substitute members in the Audit and Governance Committee.
-Encouraging attendance of elected members at Audit and Governance Committee We have engaged with Constituent Authorities to further encourage Committee members to make time for meetings.
-Continuing the work, we are undertaking to recruit new members and substitute members.
-Equality Impact Assessments Building on work over the last year to update and refine our Equality Impact Assessments (EqIAs), we are ensuring: Where applicable, EqIAs are undertaken and captured in all TfN Board reports TfN's equality champions deliver against their agreed remit
+Several opportunities were identified to enhance diversity of thought, building on arrangements we have already, and these will be proactively undertaken in 2024 /2025.
+Information Governance Building on work over the last year to update and refine our information policies, we will establish an information governance framework to bring all relevant policies, processes, and systems together.
+This will identify areas for further strengthening and clarification of accountabilities and responsibilities.
+Constitutional Review A review will be undertaken that: allows the consequence of the reduction in Constituent Authorities as a result of devolution agreements on the formation of the Rail North

-We implement a process for monitoring, tracking, updating, and logging the assessments.
+Committee and General Purposes Committee to be considered. amends the Contract Procurement Rules to comply with the new Procurement Act 2023.
+Encouraging attendance of elected members at Audit and Governance Committee Engage with Constituent Authorities to further encourage Committee members to make time for meetings.
+Equality Impact Assessments Building on work over the last year to update and refine our Equality Impact Assessments, we will Where applicable, ensure they are undertaken and captured in all TfN Board reports.
+Ensure that equality champions deliver against their agreed remit.
+Implement a process for monitoring, tracking, updating, and logging the assessments.

-8.0 Conclusion
+7.0 Conclusion